-Capturing the rich distribution of prices requires us to embed significant heterogeneity across firms.
+Capturing the rich distribution of price changes requires us to embed significant heterogeneity across firms.
 As is standard in the literature, we assume that firms face idiosyncratic shocks to their productivity or marginal cost.
-However, unlike much of the cited work, here productivity follows a finite-state Markov process.
+However, unlike much of that literature, here productivity follows a finite-state Markov process.
 This approach, while less parsimonious than some others, has a high payoff in terms of allowing the model to match the many facts listed above.
-We also incorporate a fraction of firms that set prices flexibly, which helps the model account for the many small price changes in the data.1 As in our earlier (1999) paper, firms face idiosyncratic variation in menu costs.
-We calibrate the model to match the distribution of price changes as well as the median duration of prices documented in Klenow and Kryvtsov (2008).
+And, it is easily incorporated into our DSGE framework.
+We also incorporate a fraction of firms that set prices flexibly, which helps the model account for the many small price changes in the data.
+As in Dotsey, King and Wolman (1999), firms face idiosyncratic variation in fixed costs of price adjustment.
+We calibrate the model to match the distribution of price changes as well as the average duration of prices documented in Klenow and Kryvtsov (2008) and the positive autocorrelation of price changes discussed in Klenow and Willis (2016).
 It matches these facts with firms incurring relatively small menu costs.
 An outgrowth of this calibration is that the model is consistent with the other pricing facts listed above.
-We are also able to identify features of the productivity process that are essential to finding flat aggregate hazard functions and to producing monetary nonneutrality.
-Notably, we find that the micro pricing features are consistent with both flat hazards and a significant amount of nonneutrality, although the degree of nonneutrality is somewhat less than that found in many empirical studies or in Calvo-type settings.
+We are also able to identify features that are essential to finding flat aggregate hazard functions.
+Notably, we find that the micro pricing features are consistent with both flat hazards and a significant amount of nonneutrality, with the degree of nonneutrality roughly that found in the data and similar to that produced by a Calvo model (see Costain and Nakov (2011a, 2011b).
+As mentioned, we find more than one specification of our model can match the steady-state distribution of price changes and the duration of prices as estimated by Klenow and Kryvtsov (2008).
+The two parameterizations illustrate that in matching the steady-state distribution, there is a trade-off between the fraction of sticky-price firms and the menu costs incurred by those firms.